 First things first:

-• 1) You need to buy a good entry-level or mid-level DSLR camera.
+• Get a good entry-level or mid-level camera

 Which camera you choose depends on your skill level and how much money you can afford to invest in your gear.